 Frequently asked questions

-- the price of the car
+- The value of the car.

 It is important to know what you will pay back before you agree to car finance.
 Only take out car finance if you can comfortably afford the monthly repayments.